NVIDIA-Merlin/NVTabular/examples/inference_triton/inference-HugeCTR/README.md

 ```
 docker run --gpus=all -it -v ${PWD}:/model/ -p 8888:8888 -p 8797:8787 -p 8796:8786 --ipc=host nvcr.io/nvidia/merlin/merlin-training:0.4 /bin/bash
 ```
 The container will open a shell when the run command execution is completed.
-You'll have to start the jupyter lab on the Docker container.
+You'll have to start the jupyter lab on the docker container.
 It should look similar to this:

 ```
 root@2efa5b50b909: